samof76/samof76.github.io/drafts/2025-02-16-kubelet-initialization.md

 **/DEEPER DIVE**

-4. Create an instance of `kubecontainer.GCPolicy` at `pkg/kubelet/kubelet.go: 463`, which is used to manage the garbage collection of dead containers.
+- Create an instance of `kubecontainer.GCPolicy` at `pkg/kubelet/kubelet.go: 463`, which is used to manage the garbage collection of dead containers.
-5. **IMPORTANT**: Create an instance of `v1.NodeDaemonEndpoints` at `pkg/kubelet/kubelet.go: 469`, which is used to store the daemon endpoints of the node.
+- **IMPORTANT**: Create an instance of `v1.NodeDaemonEndpoints` at `pkg/kubelet/kubelet.go: 469`, which is used to store the daemon endpoints of the node.
 Node Daemon Endpoints are specific endpoints that represent services running on a node in a Kubernetes cluster.
 They are defined by the `NodeDaemonEndpoints` struct, which currently contains a single endpoint type, `KubeletEndpoint`.
 This represents the endpoint where the Kubelet is listening.
 The Kubelet is the primary node agent that runs on each node in the cluster.
-6. Create an instance of `images.ImageGCPolicy` at `pkg/kubelet/kubelet.go: 473`, which is used to manage the garbage collection of unused images on the node.
+- Create an instance of `images.ImageGCPolicy` at `pkg/kubelet/kubelet.go: 473`, which is used to manage the garbage collection of unused images on the node.
-7. If the `ImageMaximumGCAge` feature is enabled, set the `imageGcPolicy.MaxAge.Duration` to the value of `kubeCfg.ImageGcMaximumAge.Duration`.
+- If the `ImageMaximumGCAge` feature is enabled, set the `imageGcPolicy.MaxAge.Duration` to the value of `kubeCfg.ImageGcMaximumAge.Duration`.
-8. Create an instance of `kubelet.LifecycleHandler` at `pkg/kubelet/kubelet.go: 477`, which is used to handle the lifecycle of pods.
+- Create an instance of `kubelet.LifecycleHandler` at `pkg/kubelet/kubelet.go: 477`, which is used to handle the lifecycle of pods.
-9. `kubeCfg.EnforceNodeAllocatable` is passed into a variable called `enforceNodeAllocatable` at `pkg/kubelet/kubelet.go: 485`, which is used to determine if the node allocatable should be enforced.
+- `kubeCfg.EnforceNodeAllocatable` is passed into a variable called `enforceNodeAllocatable` at `pkg/kubelet/kubelet.go: 485`, which is used to determine if the node allocatable should be enforced.
 This will be an empty array if we are not enforcing Evictions.
-10. `thresholds` is set based on the parsing of the Node Eviction Thresholds in `pkg/kubelet/kubelet.go: 488`.
-These thresholds are critical for...
+- `thresholds` is set based on the parsing of the Node Eviction Thresholds in `pkg/kubelet/kubelet.go: 488`.
+These thresholds are critical for:
 	- Maintaining node stability
 	- Preventing out-of-resource scenarios
 	- Ensuring system processes have enough resources
 	- Managing pod evictions in a controlled manner
-11. **IMPORTANT**: An instance of `eviction.Config` is created at `pkg/kubelet/kubelet.go: 493`, which is used to configure the eviction manager.
+- **IMPORTANT**: An instance of `eviction.Config` is created at `pkg/kubelet/kubelet.go: 493`, which is used to configure the eviction manager.

 ```go
 	// pkg/kubelet/eviction/types.go: 46